Skip to main content

 There are all kinds of cleaning products ranging from all-natural to chemical and caustic made for cleaning grills.
 The one you choose depends on personal preference and how big of a mess you’re cleaning.
 Regardless of how you decide to clean your grill grate, it’s not advisable to put them in the dishwasher.

-Step 6: Oil your grill grate and components.
+6. Oil the grill grate and components

 Some grill grates and internal components are made from stainless steel, which can oxidize after cleaning.
-It's a good idea to lightly coat oil onto your grill grate and any removable heat deflectors or components to help protect them from rusting.
+To help protect them from rusting, lightly coat your grill grate and any removable heat deflectors or components with oil.
 Less is more when it comes to oiling, and you want to remove any pooling or droplets of oil as best as possible before reassembling your grill.
+Many grills will have an enamel coating on the grill grates.
+If this is the case, you should not need to apply oil.

 A red burner grill sits next to a pool.